NullPointer-coder/NullPointer-coder/README.md

 ## Warm Tips

 I am just a student studying CS, so the code is not perfect and there will be have a lot of mistakes.
-Different professors have different code style, so the code style may look very different, please ignore this problem by yourself.
+Different professors have different code style, so the code style may look very different and please ignore this problem by yourself.
 I hope my study material can help you in your college CS study career. ✌️

 ## Bonus Link